andreasdr/minitscript/README.md

 	console.printLine("globalVariableTest(): post: $globalTest = " + $globalTest)
 ...
 ```
+Stacklets are basically functions without a own stack(or scope), that e.g. holds variables.
+But stacklets are able to read/write variables of root scope or of a defined scope function scope.
+Stacklets take no argument if used in root scope.
+It can take a single argument that names the function the stacklet is bound too, to use its scope.

+TODO: Example

 A special type of functions are callables.
 Callables are functions that are used to interact between MiniScript scripts.